YunBAI-PSL/YunBAI/index.md

 #### Preprints

-* Y. Bai, S. Camal, A. Michiorri (2023).
-[A Quantitative Exploration of Natural Language Processing Applications for Electricity Demand Analysis](https://arxiv.org/abs/2301.07535).
+* Y. Bai, S. Camal, A. Michiorri (2024).
+[Investigation of the Impact of Economic and Social Factors on Energy Demand through Natural Language Processing](https://arxiv.org/abs/2406.06641).

 ## Competitions